SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

 * `type` - required, text: _"response"_.
 * `action` - required, text: _"subscription/subscribe"_.
-* `events` - required, array of string enum, can't be null.
+* `events` - required, array of [enum](../getting-started.md#data-types), without nulls.
 List of the subscribed events.
 Event can be `state`.
-* `data` - required, map <string, object>, can't be null.
+* `data` - required, map <string, object>.
 Map with events subscription result.
 One key per subscribed event.
   * `state` - presented if the "state" subscription requested, map <string, enum> - the current status of requested trackers.

 Keys is a tracker ids, values - one of the item: